 After receiving the information, the NG-RAN will apply it across the traffic flows that belong to the same flow group, e.g. for QoS and handover purposes.
 In NG-RAN level the grouping and attribute information may be mapped to, e.g., specific bearers that carry the grouped traffic flows.

+Editor’s note: The Flow Group Assistance information being provided to RAN on per QoS Flow basis, it is FFS how RAN handles the case when the Flow Group Assistance information concerns only a subset of the traffic forwarded on the QoS Flow..